teorth/equational_theories/commentary/Equation13.md

 Such magmas are in one-to-one correspondence with sets equipped with an involution.

+Magmas satisfying this law are always submagmas of linear magmas satisfying this law.
+This law cannot hold in any (non-trivial) commutative magma or quasigroup.

-The free magma on some set `S` of generators for this law consists of two copies of `S` mapped to each other by the involution.
+The free magma on some set `Σ` of generators for this law consists of two copies of `Σ` mapped to each other by the involution.